-Every team needs to make sure they’re aligned on the best way forward.
-A great executive offsite or strategy session can be a critical tool for business success.
-What makes for a great offsite?
+Every team needs to be aligned on the best way forward.
+An executive offsite or strategy session can be a critical tool for business success.
+So what makes a great offsite?

 In times of rapid change, it’s important for leaders to align quickly on objectives and actions.
 In most healthy organizations, we see leaders coming together for a strategy session at least once a year, and often once a quarter.